 Happy Pride Month!
-Can you feel the buzz in the air?
-Yep, from 1-30 June, Pride Month is dedicated to the celebration and commemoration of queer pride.
+From 1-30 June, Pride Month is dedicated to the celebration and commemoration of queer pride.

 One thing we love about Pride Month is how creativity takes centre stage and free expression reigns.
 From film festivals to gay life drawing sessions, design workshops and live music in honour of LGBTQIA+ pride, it’s all happening.
 We can practically see the glorious rainbow stretching across Australia as our cities and towns light up in celebration of queer folk everywhere.